wei6bin/Synapxe.Fhir.ProfileValidator/README.md

 # FHIR Validation

 ## Start
-Validating FHIR Resource is an important aspect of working with FHIR.
+FHIR validation is the process of checking whether a FHIR resource conforms to the rules and constraints defined in the FHIR specification, and the associated profiles.

+The validation ensures the data quality, consistent, accurate and complete.
 Here I will demonstrate the **native FHIR validation** and the profile validation by customize the **Structure Definition**.

-Below showcase based on the Appoinment resource.
+The showcase is based on the Appoinment resource.

 ## Resource Structure Validation
 FHIR resources have a defined structure, specifying the allowed elements, data types, and relationships, it provides the native validation mechanisms to ensure the resource to conform to the defined specifications.

-e.g. it does not accept the un-defined element from payload. e.g. the element 'participant' is defined as array but pass in as single value
+e.g. it does not accept the un-defined element from payload. - as 'date' is not a defined element.

+e.g. the element 'participant' is defined as array but pass in as single value

 ## Cardinality Validation
 FHIR specifies minimum and maximum cardinality for each element within a resource.

-System will throw error when the mandatory field 'status' is missing.
+For the System will throw error when the mandatory field 'status' is missing.

 We can use StructureDefinition to define a profile that constrains or extends the base definition of a resource.
 The optional data field, the cardinality is 0..1 or 0..*, we can change it to mandatory by modify the minimal to 1 ("min": 1), so that the system expects it as mandatory field.